masihmozakka/NeuralNet/README.md

 # NeuralNet
-No one is going to read \n
+No one is going to read

 I'm the most clueless programmer who ever lived